 The Laszlo Veres Amphitheater has a cement stage approximately 2 feet above the grass lawn that provides comfort for guests.
 The amphitheater has power and lights.
 If you are looking for a memorable and pleasant outdoor site full of green grass and trees, the amphitheater is the place to go.

 Explore naturalistic habitats housing hundreds of exotic animals from around the world at Reid Park Zoo.
 The entire Zoo, with its lush grounds and meandering pathways, is available for rental for private parties, weddings, school or large group events when the Zoo is closed to the public.
 You and your guests can enjoy a casual picnic, cocktails and hors d'oeuvres at sunset, a buffet dinner or something more formal.
-The Zoo can provide complete catering services, or make your own arrangements for food, tables, chair, linens and entertainment.
-Zoo rentals are coordinated through the Reid Park Zoological Society, 520-881-4753, Ext.
-14.
+The Zoo can provide complete catering services; please call the Zoo to make arrangements.
+Zoo rentals are coordinated through the Reid Park Zoological Society,

 Want to get an eyeful of our beautiful city and its surrounding mountains?
 Just look for the large letter “A” on the mountain to the west of downtown.
 Sentinel Peak Park, also know as “A” Mountain, is a popular lookout point for Tucsonans and visitors alike and provides an expansive view of Tucson .
 Sentinel Peak is home to Tucson's annual July 4 fireworks show.